babelcloud/android_world_benchmark/GBOX/report.md

    • Tabs/filters/overflow (…) menus: open and inspect them.
    • **EVERY icon matters**: Click into EVERY icon, button, and menu item you see.
 Icons are often misleading about their function.
 Do not assume what an icon does—TAP IT and verify.
 3) Do not assume what an icon does.
-   • If an icon’s purpose is unclear, tap it and observe the result.
+   • If an icon's purpose is unclear, tap it and observe the result.
    • Confirm its function by the change in the UI.
    • If incorrect, undo or navigate back, then try another.
    • Every unknown or ambiguous control must be tested AT LEAST ONCE.